ballerina-platform/ballerina-dev-website/learn/user-guide/running-ballerina-code.md

 }
 ```

-`?` denotes that `id` is a required configuration, hence the configuration must specify a value for key `id`.
+`?` denotes that `id` is a required configuration.
+Hence, the configuration must specify a value for the `id` key.
-If a default value assigned, the configuration is optional, hence the configuration may or may not contain a values for
+If a default value is assigned, the configuration is optional.
+Hence, the configuration may or may not contain values
-configurable variables `name` and `married`.
+for the `name` and `married` configurable variables.

 Consider the below `Config.toml` file.
 ```toml